Greetings to the Devil

 Greetings to the Devil (Saluda al diablo de mi parte) is a 2011 Colombian crime film directed by Juan Felipe Orozco.
 It was released in France as F.A.R.C. - L'instrument de la vengeance.

 The plot concerns Angel, an amnestied FARC guerrilla whose daughter is kidnapped by one of his own former victims.
-The kidnapper's ultimatum is that Angel has 72 hours to eliminate his own former guerrilla unit in order to save his daughter.
+The kidnapper's ultimatum is that Angel has 72 hours to eliminate his former guerrilla unit in order to save his daughter.